FlorianSp2000/screenshot-to-code/README.md

 The app will be up and running at http://localhost:5173.
 Note that you can't develop the application with this setup as the file changes won't trigger a rebuild.

-## 🙋‍♂️ FAQs

-- **I'm running into an error when setting up the backend.
-How can I fix it?** [Try this](https://github.com/abi/screenshot-to-code/issues/3#issuecomment-1814777959).
-If that still doesn't work, open an issue.
-- **How do I get an OpenAI API key?** See https://github.com/abi/screenshot-to-code/blob/main/Troubleshooting.md
-- **How can I configure an OpenAI proxy?** - If you're not able to access the OpenAI API directly (due to e.g. country restrictions), you can try a VPN or you can configure the OpenAI base URL to use a proxy: Set OPENAI_BASE_URL in the `backend/.env` or directly in the UI in the settings dialog.
-Make sure the URL has "v1" in the path so it should look like this: `https://xxx.xxxxx.xxx/v1`
-- **How can I update the backend host that my front-end connects to?** - Configure VITE_HTTP_BACKEND_URL and VITE_WS_BACKEND_URL in front/.env.local For example, set VITE_HTTP_BACKEND_URL=http://124.10.20.1:7001
-- **Seeing UTF-8 errors when running the backend?** - On windows, open the .env file with notepad++, then go to Encoding and select UTF-8.
-- **How can I provide feedback?** For feedback, feature requests and bug reports, open an issue or ping me on [Twitter](https://twitter.com/_abi_).

 ## 📚 Examples